-Using ABC techniques is the easiest way to categorize your stock of goods, or commonly known as the supply chain management system.
+Using the ABC technique is the easiest way to categorize your stock of goods, or commonly known as the supply chain management system.
 Items in category A require the most attention since its financial impact is quite significant although sales are unpredictable.

 Items in category C require less attention, because they have smaller financial impact, despite the high frequency of sales.
 Meanwhile, goods in category B fall somewhere in between.

 2. Determine Your Minimum Stock Levels

 Make inventory control easier by setting up minimum stock levels for each product.
 This will make it easier for you to replenish your stocks and prevent shortages.

-Minimum stock levels can be determined based on how quickly an item sells and how long it takes to get it back from your supplier.
-Make sure your procurement team oversees stock levels regularly so that replenishment can be done on time.
+Minimum stock levels can get determined based on how quickly an item sells and how long it takes to get it back from your supplier.
+Make sure your procurement team oversees stock levels regularly so that replenishment can get done on time.

 Note: With an inventory management system, you can receive low-stock alerts whenever your items reach predetermined minimum levels.
 Thus, your procurement team won’t have to keep an eye on your inventory levels at all times.